openstack/barbican/doc/source/install/barbican-backend.rst

 of the encrypted secrets.

-This section compares all the plugins that are currently available and the security tradeoffs that need to be considered when deciding which pluings to use.
+This section compares all the plugins that are currently available and the security tradeoffs that need to be considered when deciding which plugins to use.

 Simple Crypto Plugin